 Defensive Tackle / 6-5 / 290

-Bresee is a physically imposing bully of a pass rusher, who uses his size, quickness, explosion and a wide variety of evasion maneuvers to punish his opponent.
+Bresee is a physically imposing bully of a pass rusher, who uses his size, quickness, explosion and a wide variety of evasive maneuvers to punish his opponent.

 North Shore (Houston, Texas)